-These measures are being delivered through national government and Transport for London (TfL) funding that has been designated to support active travel.
+LTN schemes were delivered through national government and Transport for London (TfL) funding that was designated to support active travel.
 Both streams of funding had strict timelines in place - all schemes had to be in place by the end of September 2020.
-These tight deadlines have dictated the method of delivery.
+These tight deadlines dictated the method of delivery.

 How do these schemes align with existing borough transport policies?

 In 2019 the borough produced its current version of the Local Implementation Plan (called LIP3), which sets out how we intend to manage our road network and make improvements in line with the Mayor’s Transport Strategy, the plan covers the period until 2041.